mauriciotamez/walmart-scrAPI/README.md

-# Walmart Scraping Script
+# Walmart Scraping REST Service

 This script is a Python program that utilizes the Selenium and BeautifulSoup libraries to perform web scraping on the Walmart Mexico website.
-It extracts department names, URLs, and corresponding subdepartments from the website.
+It extracts department names, URLs, and corresponding subdepartments from the website, we then expose the info returned in a bootstraped FastAPI + Uvicorn Server.

 ## Project Build